scikit-learn-inria-fondation/FujitsuSprintMay2021/dev-setup/contributing.md

 2. Fork the [project
     repository](https://github.com/scikit-learn/scikit-learn): click on
-    the \'Fork\' button near the top of the page.
+    the 'Fork' button near the top of the page.
 This creates a copy of the code under your account on the GitHub user account.
 For more details on how to fork a repository see [this guide](https://help.github.com/articles/fork-a-repo/).